DavideNapolitano/QG_ITA/README.md

 Question Generator for the Italian Language.

 ## Description
-Develop a Question Generation model for TIM customers surveys.
+Develop a Question Generation model for customers surveys.

 ## Related Works
 Today, in the SOTA, the focus is placed mainly on the Question Answering task.
 As a consequence, few researches have been conducted during the latest years.